 However, the tax benefits of drawing a salary diminish as you pass through the prevailing income tax and NIC thresholds.

-Here are some of general factors to consider when working out your optimum salary level (and that of your spouse, if applicable):
+Here are some of general factors to consider when working out your optimum salary level (and that of your spouse / other employees, if applicable):

-- For the 2017/18 tax year, you only start paying Employees’ and Employers’ National Insurance Contributions when your annual salary reaches £8,164 (they have finally been aligned).
+- For the 2018/19 tax year, you only start paying Employees’ and Employers’ National Insurance Contributions when your annual salary reaches £8,424.

-- As a result, if your company is not claiming the Employment Allowance (see below), £8,164 remains a tax efficient salary to draw this year.
+- As a result, if your company is not claiming the Employment Allowance (see below), £8,424 is the most tax-efficient salary to draw this year.

 - Make sure you take into account any other income you have already received in the current tax year (for example, if you received a salary from a previous job or have rental income).